material-components/material-components-android/docs/components/NavigationRail.md

 #### Implementing navigation rail theming

-Using theme attributes and a style in `res/values/styles.xml` (themes all navigation rails and affects other components):
+Use theme attributes and a style in `res/values/styles.xml` which apply to all navigation rails and affect other components:

 ```xml
 <style name="Theme.App" parent="Theme.Material3.*">